 I think I get a good vibe from this one…

-Once you've decided who to meet with, making sure you're a good fit to work together can be a whole other issue.
-I want to help make this easier by filling you in on 5 common mistakes people make when choosing a therapist.
+Once you’ve decided who to meet, you need to make sure that you’re a good fit to work together (they pass the vibe check).
+This article will cover 5 common mistakes people make when they pick a therapist.

-Mistake #1: Choosing a therapist based on location.
+Mistake #1: Choosing a therapist based by location only.

-As you're deciding how to choose a therapist, you might pick one located close to you.
-Makes sense!
-But, selecting a therapist conveniently located near you as the only criteria overlooks the opportunity to learn about their expertise.
+When you pick a therapist, you might only look at who is located close to you.
+Location is an important factor, but if you pick a therapist only based on their location, you might be limited by their expertise.
 While it’s helpful to make sure location is close enough, the therapists in your area might not be able to help you.
-This is where online therapy can be helpful, because you can choose a therapist from a larger geographical area and make sure they're a good fit.
+This is where an online therapy option can be helpful, because you can pick a therapist from a larger geographical area and make sure they’re a good fit.

-You might prefer the privacy and atmosphere of being in a therapist’s office, and that’s totally OK.
-Searching for a therapist who is close to another area that you frequent is one way you can find a therapist who is located close enough.
-Maybe there’s an anxiety therapist who does somatic work near your dentist, or a trauma therapist who lives near your cute little nephew, who you love to visit.
+If you prefer the privacy and atmosphere of being in a therapist’s office, that’s totally OK.
+Searching for a therapist who is close to another area that you frequently visit is another way you can find a therapist who is located close enough.
+Maybe there’s an anxiety therapist who does somatic work near your dentist, or a trauma therapist who lives near your cute little nephew who you love to visit.

 Is it important that your therapist is located near you?
-In the grand scheme of things, I would say no. Online therapy allows you to find a good therapist from a larger catchment area and work from the convenience of your own home.
-In the days when I worked in person, some clients said that traveling for therapy was part of their personal time and even created a sense of accountability.
-Driving across town for therapy can be coupled with a trip to that cute café for a treat as you reflect after a session.
+In the grand scheme of things, I would say it depends.
+Online therapy lets you to find a good therapist from a larger catchment area.
+Plus, you can visit from the convenience of your own home.
+Sometimes traveling for therapy can be part of your personal reflection time, and going to a therapy office can created a sense of accountability.

-There are many great databases to look for a therapist.
-Make sure to read each therapists' profile carefully because they'll identify the population they work with and their areas of expertise.
-Just because you like the look of a therapist or the sound of their profile doesn’t mean they will be a good fit.
+There are a lot of directories online to help you pick a therapist.
+As you do your search, make sure to read each therapist profile carefully, because they will identify who they work with and their areas of expertise.
+Just because you like the look of a therapist or the words in their profile doesn’t automatically mean that they will be a good fit.

 Why should you work with a therapist who has expertise in your area?
-There are so many reasons including legalities and liability and not wasting your time and money!
-If you're unsure if you could be a good fit from a profile but you like the therapists' vibe, see if you can book a consultation.
+There are so many reasons, including legalities, liability, and not wasting your time and money.
+If you’re unsure if you could be a good fit from a profile but you like the therapists’ vibe, see if you can book a consultation.

 Mistake #3: Taking a referral at face value.